7/29/2021

 speaker

-Angie Storowinski
+Angie Starovinsky

-Seaport
+Analyst, Seaport Global

-Okay, thank you.
-And my second question is on your financing needs this year.
-You continue to settle more wildfire claims.
-You haven't yet issued enough equity to meet your guidance for this year.
-So, are we waiting for the final decision in the GRC?
+Okay.
+Thank you.
+And my second question is on your financing needs.
+This year you continue to settle more wildfire claims.
+You haven't yet – issued enough equity to meet your guidance for this year.
+So are we waiting for the final decision in the GRC?
 Is it that there's some movement in the total number that you might need given, again, ongoing settlement of claims?

 speaker

-Maria Ragade
+Maria Rigotti

 Executive Vice President and Chief Financial Officer